 The Santa Clara County District Attorney's Child Abduction Unit (CAU) has been in operation for 26 years to bring children home who have been abducted by a parent or family member.
-California prosecutors are empowered to use both civil and criminal laws in child abduction cases.
+California prosecutors are empowered to use both civil and criminal laws in child abduction and visitation violation cases.

 The Child Abduction Unit (CAU) enforces custody orders for individuals who are residents of Santa Clara County at the time their custodial rights were violated.
-The CAU is comprised of a specially trained clerk, paralegal, investigator and attorney.
+The CAU is comprised of a specially trained clerk, paralegal, investigators and an attorney.

-The CAU's goal is the recovery of the minor child and the ultimate reunification of the child with the left-behind parent or guardian.
+The CAU's goal is the recovery of the minor child.
 Because the CAU may use civil and criminal laws to recover the child, the unit does not automatically file criminal charges against the abductor.

 REPORTING A CHILD ABDUCTION

 What Should You Do If Your Child Is Abducted?

 - Notify the police.
 If your child is abducted, contact the police immediately.
 There is no waiting period to report a missing child.
 If your child was taken by the other parent, even if there is no existing court order, you may report the child and parent as missing.
 Ask the police to take a missing person's report and to enter the abductor's and child's names into the NCIC (National Crime Information Computer) and MUPS (Missing and Unidentified Persons) systems.

 - Get a custody order.
 If you do not have a custody order or have one but have not been following it, you must go to the Family Court.
 If you cannot afford an attorney, you may be able to receive legal help through one of these sources: